 Leonid E. Limonov

-National Research University – Higher School of Economics & Leontief Centre; email@example.com
+National Research University – Higher School of Economics & Leontief Centre

 Sofie R. Waltl

-This article studies the evolution of housing rents in St. Petersburg between 1880 and 1917, covering an eventful period of Russian and world history.
-We collect and digitize over 5,000 rental advertisements from a local newspaper, which we use together with geo-coded addresses and detailed structural characteristics to construct a quality-adjusted rent price index in continuous time.
-We provide the first pre-war and pre-Soviet index based on market data for any Russian housing market.
-In 1915, one of the world’s earliest rent control and tenant protection policies was introduced in response to soaring prices following the outbreak of World War I. We analyze the impact of this policy: while before the regulation rents were increasing at a similar rapid pace as other consumer prices, the policy reversed this trend.
-We find evidence for official compliance with the policy, document a rise in tenure duration and strongly increased rent affordability among workers after the introduction of the policy.
-We conclude that the immediate prelude to the October Revolution was indeed characterized by economic turmoil, but rent affordability and rising rents were no longer the dominating problems.
+This article studies housing rents in St. Petersburg from 1880 through 1917, covering an eventful period of Russian and world history.
+Digitizing over 5,000 rental advertisements, we construct a state-of-the-art index – the first pre-war and pre-Soviet market data index for any Russian city.
+In 1915, a rent control and tenant protection policy was introduced in response to soaring prices following the outbreak of WWI.
+We document official compliance, rising tenure duration, and strongly increased affordability for workers.
+While the immediate prelude to the October Revolution was indeed characterized by economic turmoil, rent affordability did not dominate.

 Presentations: [LISER, May 2018] [XVIII World Economic History Congress, MIT, Cambridge, USA, August 2018] [WU Research Seminar in Economic, Social and Business History, Vienna, November 2018]